drand/website/docs/operator/drand-cli.md

 ### `drand load`

-The `reload` command tells the `drand` daemon to load a network which has been previously stopped.
+The `load` command tells the `drand` daemon to load a network which has been previously stopped.
 You must set `--id` flag to choose the correct network to load again.

 ```
 $ drand help load

 NAME:
-   drand load - Launch a sharing protocol from filesystem
+   drand load - Load a stopped beacon from the filesystem

 USAGE:
    drand load [command options] [arguments...]